-Word Clock Out Outputs 1x sample rate Word Clock information, or 256x Slave Clock, to provide clock to HD-series audio interfaces, Legacy peripherals, and other Word clock-capable devices.
-This port is configured from the front panel, or using SYNC I/O Setup, by adjusting the SYNC I/O Base Clock setting.
+Word Clock Out Outputs 1x sample rate Word Clock information, or 256x Slave Clock, to provide clock to Legacy peripherals and Word clock-capable devices.
+This port is configured from the front panel (Base Clock), or using SYNC I/O Setup (Word Clock Out).